Automobile Club of America: History

+Early history

 On June 7, 1899, a group of gentlemen auto racers met at the Waldorf-Astoria Hotel in Manhattan and founded the Automobile Club of America.
-The Automobile Club of America was officially incorporated on August 15, 1899 in order to "maintain a social club devoted to the sport of automobilism and to its development throughout the country".
+The Automobile Club of America was officially incorporated on August 15, 1899, in order to "maintain a social club devoted to the sport of automobilism and to its development throughout the country".
 The original directors of the club were: Frank C. Hollister, Charles R. Flint, George Moore Smith, Winslow E. Busby, Whitney Lyon, George F. Chamberlain, Homer W. Hedge, and William Henry Hall of New York City and V. Everit Macy of Scarborough-on-Hudson.
 While it was called the Automobile Club of America, it was really a local organization.
+It was a founding member of the American Automobile Association (AAA) in 1902.

 In 1907, the organization built its clubhouse, which was essentially a garage at 247 West 54th Street with a terra-cotta exterior.
 Architect Ernest Flagg "designed a sophisticated factorylike building with great banks of metal windows, set in a rich screen of glazed terra cotta, particularly fulsome on the second floor.
 There, a double-height assembly hall, modeled on one at Château de Cheverny in the Loire Valley, ran 100 feet across the building’s front, adjacent to a grill room on the same scale at the back."

-In 1909, after the number of members looking for garage space doubled, the club built an addition on West 55th Street.
-By 1910, membership in the club was up to 1,000.
-In 1923, however, the club sold the complex and the original buildings were converted to other uses before being torn down in 2008.
+Feud with AAA

+In 1908, the AAA increased their membership dues, leading to a falling out with the ACA.
+The Automobile Club of America (ACA) created the American Grand Prize, the first traces of Grand Prix style racing in the U.S. along, and in competition with, the then established Vanderbilt Cup – sanctioned by the AAA's Racing Board.
+This race escalated the feud between the ACA and the AAA.
+Later in 1908 it was decided that AAA would sanction all big time racing nationally and the ACA would sanction all international events held on American soil.
+On December 2, 1908, AAA dissolved the Racing Board and created the Contest Board soon after.
+Though the rationale for this decision has been lost with time, the move was most likely done to allow AAA to oversee all automobile events and not just racing contests.